sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+0.14.0    * Module now returns the list of requirements.
+SequanaManager
+            creates a txt file with all standalones from the requirements.
 0.13.0    * switch to pyproject and fixes #64
 0.12.5    * automatically populater 'wrappers' in PipelineManager' based on the
             config entry 'sequana_wrappers'.